 The majority of the antique iron beds that were being made back in the early to mid 1800’s were Victorian style designs with beautiful open scrolls and smooth curved lines.
 So to come across a unique style bed that was made at the same time, but looked as though it was a bed that had…

 So it would stand to reason that a foundry wouldn’t just make iron beds, back in the 1800’s.
 If the bed market got soft they had to have other things that they could produce with the foundries they had.
-If one month was slow with beds…. maybe the easiest and fastest thing to produce were…
+If one month was slow with iron beds…. maybe the easiest and fastest thing to produce…